jrdiver/NitroxAndTrimixCalculator/README.md

 -A GUI Currently targeted at Net 5.0

--Test Project to verify what the libry is doing
+-Test Project to verify what the libray is doing

 Standard disclamer for anything to do with Nitrox and trimix calculations applies - Use this app for referance only and and may not be correct.
 Feel free to submit an issue if you find one.